-Some game Themes include supernatural powers; in these settings player characters will have Traits that allow them to break the laws of nature.
-Such themes will have examples of powers in their Profession chapter.
-Characters that have these Traits in their four Ps should refer to the Powers chapter.
+Some game themes include supernatural powers.
+In these settings player characters will have Traits that allow them to break the laws of nature.
+The theme will have example powers in their Profession chapter.
+Characters that have these in their four Ps should refer to the Powers chapter.
 Powers are treated the same way as any other Trait, however they use some additional rules due to their extraordinary nature.
-The Powers chapter explains how to express these Traits on the character sheet and how to use them in play.
+The Powers chapter helps a player understand how to express the Traits on the character sheet and use them in play.

-Most Powers are identified when picking a Profession but can appear in any of the Four Ps.
-Advice on how to structure Power Traits can be found in the Powers chapter.
+Most Powers are identified as part of picking a Profession but can appear in any of the four Ps.